 Prohodna Cave Facts

-- The visually stunning and rather unique Prohodna Cave truly represents a most appealing and fascinating view of the works of Nature.
-The amazing site also represents an excellent example of a highly specific type of cave located in Europe.
+- The highly unique work of natural geological processes truly represents a most appealing and fascinating view of the works of Nature.
+The amazing site also represents an excellent example of a highly specific type of cave found in a part of Europe.

-- Its most easily recognizable feature remains the two distinctly eye-shaped openings in the ceiling.
-Rather surprisingly, these have roughly the same size and shape.
+- But, its most easily recognizable feature remains the two distinctly eye-shaped openings located in the ceiling.
+Surprisingly, these natural openings coincidentally developed roughly the same size and shape.
 It thus makes for a truly remarkable sight.

 - This rare and fascinating formation bears the name of Okanata.
 This roughly translates as windows in the native language of the region.
 Prohodna Cave understandably featured prominently in a locally produced film entitled Time of Violence.

 - Given its astounding beauty and distinctiveness, one fact remains completely understandable.
 That’s the fact that this site ranks as one of the most popular tourist sites in the region.
 It also remains well known throughout the much of the world.

 Prohodna Cave Physical Description

-The truly impressive Prohodna Cave itself ranks as a moderately large cave.
+In addition to its beauty, the impressive Prohodna Cave itself ranks as a moderately large cave.
 That’s due to the fact that it measures roughly 860 ft (262 m) in length.
-This also makes it the longest cave passage in the country it formed in.
+This measurement also makes it the longest cave passage in the country it formed in.

-This magnificent wonder of geology also has two entrances.
-Fascinatingly, these lay directly opposite each other.
-For obvious reasons, they bear the names of the Big Entrance and the Small Entrance.
+This unquestionably magnificent wonder of geology also has two entrances.
+In an intriguing coincidence, these lay almost directly opposite each other.
+For the obvious reasons, these two structures bear the names of the Big Entrance and the Small Entrance.

-The Big Entrance also measures 148 ft (45 m) in overall height. ironically, the dimensions of the other opening are not significantly smaller.
+The Big Entrance itself measures roughly 148 ft (45 m) in overall height. ironically, the dimensions of the other opening are not significantly smaller.
 That’s because the opening that’s named the Small Entrance itself measures an impressive 115 ft (35 m) high.

 To further amaze us, Nature created yet another amazing feature within this already awesome location.
 That holds true because the efforts of entirely natural forces allowed for the two openings to form in roughly the center of the ceiling of the large chamber.

 Incredibly, one more awesome sight greets the fortunate visitor to Prohodna Cave.
-Together, the two entrances allow great amounts of sunlight to enter the cave.
-As a result, vegetation can be found growing in places throughout its length.
+Together, the two entrances also allow great amounts of sunlight to enter the cave.
+As a result of this, vegetation can be found growing in places throughout the entirety of its length.

 Prohodna Cave Location, Formation, and History